Mark J. Flynn, Esq., SPHR

 Mark presented an unruffled, deliberate demeanor as well as the keen ability to defuse attempts by opposing counsel to alternately distract and bully him.
 Mark’s testimony reflected his thoughtful insights concerning investigations as well as his genuine concern for employers and employees.

-With a M.S. in Instructional Design from the University of Michigan, Lisa has practiced in the organizational development and learning arena for over thirty years.
-Her additional qualifications are extensive and include Myers-Brigg Type Indicator Step I and Step II certifications, Leadership through Influence and the Human Element administration, as well as 360 Profiler Coaching.
+With an M.S. in Instructional Design from the University of Michigan, Lisa has practiced in the organizational development and learning arena for over thirty years.
+Her additional qualifications are extensive and to name a few include the Myers-Brigg Type Indicator Step I and Step II certifications, Leadership through Influence and the Human Element Practitioner, as well as 360 Profiler Coaching.
+Lisa is currently completing her ICF coaching certification with Coach U.

 Lisa is a mother of twin teenage girls.
 A devoted cultivator of orchids, Lisa enjoys reading historical fiction in her backyard hammock and snuggling her pandemic puppy, Nico.